Variational Adaptive Gaussian Decomposition: Scalable Quadrature-Free Time-Sliced Thawed Gaussian Dynamics: Numerical Illustrations

 As in the one-dimensional case, the quartic term generates a double-well structure along $x_1$, while the bilinear coupling term $(x_1x_2/2)$ induces a strong correlation between the coordinates.
 The initial state is chosen as a single normalized GWP localized in the left well along $x_1$,

-Two VAGD-TGA simulations were run with $\Delta t = 0.01\unit{a.u.}$, and Fig.~\ref{fig:2d_doublewll} compares their results with TGA.
-For the present set of parameters, the $K=200$ calculation was carried out with $W_\text{min}= 10$ along both dimensions and $N_\text{seg}=20$, while the improved $K=600$ calculation used $W_\text{min} = 25$ and $N_\text{seg}=15$.
-Both the calculations were run at $F_\text{thresh}=0.99995$.
-While VAGD-TGA simulations are more accurate than TGA, the overall agreement with the SOFT results remains imperfect owing to the high degree of anharmonicity.
-The $W_\text{min}$ of 25 enforces narrower, more localized Gaussians, so that the local harmonic approximation remains more reliable over each segment.
-In practice, this was paired with a smaller $N_\text{seg}$ helping prevent the buildup of non-Gaussian distortions between decomposition steps.
+Three VAGD-TG simulations were run with $\Delta t = 0.01\unit{a.u.}$, and Fig.~\ref{fig:2d_doublewll} compares their results with TGA.
+The numerically exact reference calculations were performed with the SOFT method on a uniform grid with $x_1, x_2 \in [-15, 15]$ (spacing $\Delta x = 0.1\unit{a.u.}$) and time step $\Delta t = 0.001\unit{a.u.}$.
+(Convergence is achieved even at $\Delta t = 0.01a.u.$) For the present set of parameters, the $K=60$ and $K=90$ calculations were carried out with $W_\text{min}=10$ along both dimensions and $N_\text{seg}=10$, while the improved $K=300$ calculation used $W_\text{min} = 15$ and $N_\text{seg}=10$.
+All calculations were run at $F_\text{thresh}=0.99995$.
+The $W_\text{min}$ of 15 enforces narrower, more localized Gaussians, so that the local harmonic approximation remains more reliable over each segment.
+Since this is a more difficult optimization problem, after reaching a minimal fidelity using the neural network, a first-order direct optimization of the GWPs was used to hit the target fidelity.\comment{New, better results for 2D double well.}

-As expected, TGA fails rapidly for this strongly correlated tunneling problem.
+Figure~\ref{fig:2d_doublewll} compares the overlap of the simulations using different number of GWPs with the SOFT result.
+As expected, TGA fails rapidly for this strongly correlated anharmonic tunneling problem.
 Its overlap with the exact SOFT result drops quickly at early times and then exhibits large oscillations, indicating that a single thawed Gaussian is unable to represent the evolving correlated structure of the wave function.
-In contrast, both VAGD-TGA calculations retain substantially higher overlap throughout the propagation window.
-The $K=200$ result already provides a major improvement over TGA, while the $K=600$ calculation gives a further systematic gain and maintains better agreement at longer times and is exact up to $t=60\,a. u.$ For the present setup, the benefit of allowing a larger Gaussian representation becomes especially clear beyond about $t\approx 80\,a. u.$, where the dynamics develops stronger tunneling and interference character.
+In contrast, all VAGD-TG calculations retain substantially higher overlap throughout the propagation window.
+The $K=60$ result already captures a large part of the wave-function structure, but shows a systematic loss of overlap at later times especially beyond $t\approx75\unit{a.u.}$.
+Increasing the GWP expansion to $K=90$ gives a clear improvement and keeps the overlap high over the full propagation window, implying that the bulk of the physics has been completely accounted for.
+The $K=300$ calculation is nearly converged on the scale of the plot, remaining closest to the SOFT reference throughout the dynamics.

-As in the previous examples, it is important to emphasize that wave-function overlap is an extremely stringent metric.
-It requires the approximate state to reproduce not only the spatial distribution but also the detailed phase structure of the exact quantum wave function.
-Therefore, even a moderate reduction in the overlap does not necessarily imply a comparable loss in the accuracy of physically relevant observables.

 To examine this more directly, in Fig.~\ref{fig:2d_doublewll_tunneling} we show the population that has tunneled to the right half-plane,